Baker City, Oregon: Schools and libraries

 Baker City is served by Baker School District 5J.
 It includes Baker High School, Eagle Cap Innovative Jr/Sr High School Baker Middle School, Brooklyn Primary, and South Baker Intermediate as well as Keating Elementary and Haines Elementary in rural Baker County.
 Serving about 1,800 students, 5J is the largest of three school districts in Baker County.

 Baker Middle School was designed by Ellis F. Lawrence and completed in 1917.
 It is constructed from local tuff in a stripped classical style.
 As of 2011 the building was unoccupied and was on the Most Endangered Places in Oregon list of the Historic Preservation League of Oregon.

 The main branch of the Baker County Library system is in downtown Baker City.
 The other branches are in Haines, Huntington, Halfway, Richland, and Sumpter.

 Media

 Baker City has one newspaper: the Baker City Herald, published on Monday, Wednesday and Friday.
-It has five radio stations: KBKR; KKBC; KWRL; KCMB; and KANL.
+It has five radio stations: KBKR; KBKR-FM; KWRL; KCMB; and KANL.